rolfbecker/EE_3.07_Geodata_WS2020/gdms0000_Final_Assignment/README.md

 ## PostGIS / PostgreSQL

 Produce another precipitation video for a period of 40 days in 2020 by means of your own **PostGIS geodatabase**.
-Follow the **tutorial** [geo0930_PostGIS_Insert_DWD_Stations_and_TS](https://github.com/rolfbecker/opengeo/tree/main/geo0930_PostGIS_Insert_DWD_Stations_and_TS) stored in the new [opengeo repository](https://github.com/rolfbecker/opengeo).
+Follow the **Jupyter Notebook tutorial / Youtube tutorial** of [geo0930_PostGIS_Insert_DWD_Stations_and_TS](https://github.com/rolfbecker/opengeo/tree/main/geo0930_PostGIS_Insert_DWD_Stations_and_TS) which is part of the new [opengeo repository](https://github.com/rolfbecker/opengeo).
 The opengeo repository is under construction.
 I am using it to reorganize my rteaching material.
 It will be filled step by step.

 ## Digitization